 Users are not stupid.
 They know that by signing up for a newsletter, they are providing you with something of value.
 They understand the importance of their email address.
 So what are you giving them in return?

 Many think that offering a discount is an incentive for users to sign up.
-In truth this is rarely the case.
-Users see discounts for what they are, a means to encourage them to buy.
+In truth, this is rarely the case.
+Users see discounts for what they are; a means to encourage them to buy.
 Discounts offer no real value in themselves.

 A discount also sends the wrong message.
 It is saying that the newsletter offers no value in itself, so it is necessary to bribe people to sign up.
 Even if users do sign up to get the discount, your unsubscribe rates will be high.
-There is no reason to remain subscribed once they have the discount.
+There is no reason to remain subscribed once they have a discount.

-In fact, most newsletters should focus on some form of education.
+Most newsletters should focus on some form of education.
 Whether that is helping users select the best product for them or teaching them a new skill.
 A newsletter should inform and not only sell.
-You need to reflect this in how you ask people to sign up.
+You need to reflect this in your newsletter signup form.

 But be careful.
 It is not enough to focus on benefits.
 Users will also want to know how the newsletter is going to deliver.
-In other words you need to emphasise the features of your newsletter too.
+In other words, you need to emphasise the features of your newsletter too.

-This same copy also serves another role.
+That same copy also serves another role.